WayV: 2021–2023: Kick Back, Phantom and Lucas' departure

-2023–present: On My Youth, Winwin's inactive, Give Me That, Japanese debut and Frequency
+2023–2024: On My Youth, Winwin's inactivity, Give Me That, Japanese debut and Frequency

-In August to September 2023, WayV joined NCT in their three-day stadium concerts in South Korea and Japan, titled NCT Nation: To The World.
+In August to September 2023, WayV joined NCT in their three-day stadium concerts in South Korea and Japan, titled NCT Nation: To the World.

 WayV released their second studio album, On My Youth, on November 1, 2023, which earned the group their second South Korean Platinum certification after Kick Back.
 WayV then went onto an eponymous showcase tour in six cities in Mainland China throughout the month.

 On June 3, 2024, WayV released their fifth EP Give Me That and the lead single of the same title along its music video both in Chinese and Korean at the same time.
 Winwin did not participate in the album due to conflicting schedules.
 The group earned their first music show win on SBS M's The Show eight days after their EP's released.

-Wayv made their Japanese debut with the release of their first Japanese EP, The Highest, on August 8, 2024.
+WayV made their Japanese debut with the release of their first Japanese EP, The Highest, on August 8, 2024.
 The group will also embarked on their first concert tour, titled 2024 WayV Concert "On the Way", beginning in Nagoya on August 17, 2024.
 The tour is scheduled to visit various cities across Asia.

 On October 28, SM Entertainment announced that WayV's third release of 2024, an EP entitled Frequency, would be released on November 25.
 It will be released along with the lead single of the same name in both Korean and Mandarin.
 Winwin again did not participate in the release due to scheduling conflicts.

+2025–present: Big Bands, Eternal White and Winwin's departure

+On June 30, 2025, SM Entertainment announced that WayV's seventh EP, Big Bands, would be released on July 18.
+On November 17, 2025 SM Entertainment announced that WayV's first special winter EP, Eternal White, would be released on December 8.

+On July 8, 2026, SM Entertainment announced that Winwin would be departing from SM Entertainment, NCT, and WayV.
+The group released their eighth EP, Vision Wings, in August 2026.